zifeishan/cs224s-hw-latex/src/hw3.md

 ## Combinations of monotone and delta training

-For extra credit, we also tried delta training for the parameter optimized for Question 1 \ref{sec:mono} (Alternative parameters)
+For extra credit, we also tried delta training for the parameter optimized for Question 1 in Section \ref{sec:mono} (Alternative parameters)
 *20,18,100,1,1 1 2 3 4 5 6 7 8 9 10 13 16 19', normalized, trained on dataset 4*.

 The results are reported in following table:

+\small

 delta     numleaves    totgauss        WER(%)        SER(%)
 ------    -----------  -------------  -----------   --------------